GitLab Duo Principles - Hands-On Lab: Code Generation with GitLab Duo

 Note: Any AI generator will be non-deterministic in nature.
 This means that when you prompt an AI, there is a possibility that your answer may differ from someone else’s answer.
 If you ever receive an output that appears significantly different from the lab guide, please use the lab guide snippets to ensure you can follow along with other examples.

-7. Right click in the left sidebar, and select New File.
+8. Next to your project name, select the New File icon.
 The new file should be stored in the root level of your repository.

 You have now created a simple hello world program in Go!
 In the next section, you will learn how to explain AI generated code.